Change the hostname

 password = "password"

-5. Verfiy the hostname change by attempting to log in to My Account, getting a token from any grant type, etc.
+5. Verify the hostname change by attempting to log in to My Account, getting a token from any grant type, etc.

-6. If you are trying this out on your local machine, open the etc/hosts/ file and add the following entry to map the new hostname. is.dev.wso2.com is used as an example in the sample entry shown below.
+6. If you are trying this on your local machine, open the etc/hosts/ file and add the following entry to map the new hostname. is.dev.wso2.com is an example in the sample entry below.

 127.0.0.1 is.dev.wso2.com

-When you recreate the keystore in full, a new key-pair value is created.
-This means that any existing encrypted data (for example users created before recreating the keystore) are still encrypted using the original keystore (wso2carbon.jks).
+When you fully recreate the keystore, a new key-pair value is created.
+This means that any existing encrypted data (for example, users created before recreating the keystore) are still encrypted using the original keystore (wso2carbon.jks).
 Therefore, older users will not be able to log in to My Account and need to be migrated.
 You can use one of the following options in this situation.

 Option 1

 Change the hostname.
-The hostname is part of the Subject of the Certificate (i.e., it is not part of the original key-pair).
+The hostname is part of the Subject of the Certificate (i.e., it is not part of the original key pair).
 Therefore, you can use the same public and private key pair to generate a new CSR with the updated CN (subject).
 This can be done by adding the -dname option when -certreq is executed.
 Once the CA certificate is obtained, follow the instructions given in the importing certificates to the keystore topic to import it correctly.
-By doing that, you do not need to touch the key-pair, and any other operations performed using the same key pair such as encryption, will not get affected.
+By doing that, you do not need to touch the key pair, and any other operations performed using the same key pair, such as encryption, will not be affected.

 Option 2

-Create a new keystore with the instructions for the new hostname and then use that keystore for SSL/TLS by changing Tomcat connector configuration as described in the Configure Keystores topic.
+Create a new keystore with the instructions for the new hostname and then use that keystore for SSL/TLS by changing the Tomcat connector configuration as described in the Configure Keystores topic.
 This approach separates the keystores.
-The secondary keystore with the new hostname will only be used for Tomcat SSL/TLS communication, while the primary one is used for all other operations (encryption, etc.).
-By doing this, you can make sure that the existing encrypted data is not affected.
+The secondary keystore with the new hostname will only be used for Tomcat SSL/TLS communication, while the primary one will be used for all other operations (encryption, etc.).
+By doing this, you can ensure the existing encrypted data is not affected.

 Note

 Once this is done, you need to change all localhost references.
-The following points would be the main places where the references should be changed.
+The following points would be where the references should be changed.

-• The configurations in the <IS_HOME/repository/conf/deployment.toml file that references localhost.
+• The configurations in the <IS_HOME>/repository/conf/deployment.toml file reference localhost.

 • The callback URLs of the federated identity providers.